-- The best probiotic for pets!
+- Power Probiotic is the best probiotic for pets!
 Backed by scientific research, this powerful multi-strain probiotic promotes the growth of healthy bacteria in your pet’s digestive tract.
 Power Probiotic can improve your dog’s microbiome, immune system and digestive health.
 Researchers are studying the relationship between a healthy microbiome and seizure activity.
-Power Probiotic is safe, natural and contains NO FILLERS!
+Power Probiotic is safe and natural and contains NO FILLERS!

 Dog Brain Booster

-- Dog Brain Booster is a leading supplement for canine neurological disorders that contains two of the most powerful and beneficial natural brain nutrients, Phosphatidyl Serine and Acetyl-L-Carnitine, to support and nurture brain health.
+- Dog Brain Booster is a leading supplement for canine neurological disorders that contains two of the most powerful and beneficial natural brain nutrients, phosphatidylserine and acetyl-L-carnitine, to support and nurture brain health.
 Just as you would nourish your dog's joints, heart and coat, your dog's brain needs food and nutrients too.
-Depending upon the reason for your dog’s seizures and type of seizures, the product may or may not be helpful.
+Depending on the reason for your dog’s seizures and type of seizures, the product may or may not be helpful.
 Dog Brain Booster has been helpful for dogs with focal seizures and quite beneficial for dogs with brain tumors that can cause seizures.
 It is also extremely beneficial for pets with neurological conditions such as degenerative myelopathy and dementia.
-For dogs with idiopathic epilepsy (genetic) it will not control the seizures in the same way as the Hemp Extract Oil.
+For dogs with idiopathic epilepsy (genetic), it will not control the seizures in the same way as the Hemp Extract Oil.

-(important to use if your pet is taking anti-epileptic medication that can affect liver health) to be helpful as well.
+(important to use if your pet is taking antiepileptic medication that can affect liver health) to be helpful as well.
 When searching for the best vitamins for epilepsy in dogs, it is important to choose the remedies tailored to your specific pet’s needs.
 Please work with your veterinarian to determine the best vitamins for your dog's needs.

 6. Help Your Pet Feel Safe

 Dogs with seizures are more sensitive than other dogs.
-Noises, scented candles, cleaning supplies and fragrances may not bother one dog, but can be just enough to set off a seizure in a dog that is predisposed to seizures.
-Certain breeds such as Shelties, Beagles, Golden Retrievers, Border Collies and English Springer Spaniels have a higher incidence of seizures, but any dog can have seizures.
-Once you know you have a dog that has them, it’s essential to help them feel safe.
+Noises, scented candles, cleaning supplies and fragrances may not bother one dog but can be just enough to set off a seizure in a dog that is predisposed to seizures.
+Certain breeds such as Shelties, beagles, golden retrievers, border collies and English springer spaniels have a higher incidence of seizures, but any dog can have seizures.
+Once you know you have a dog that has them, it’s essential to help it feel safe.
 Irregular feeding times, visitors constantly coming and going or being left outside for long periods of time can create stress for your dog.
 You may need to invest in a pet sitter or take your dog to doggie daycare some days of the week if you work.

-Some dogs may be fine with an all natural approach while others may require medication.
-Medications available today for dogs may have minimal if any side effects.
-For example, Keppra has far less side effects on a dog’s long-term health than older drugs such as phenobarbital.
+Some dogs may be fine with an all-natural approach, while others may require medication.
+Medications available today for dogs may have minimal, if any, side effects.
+For example, Keppra has far fewer side effects on a dog’s long-term health than older drugs such as phenobarbital.
 Some dogs may require multiple medications to control the seizures.
 Holistic treatments for dog seizures (feeding the best diet, making lifestyle changes and giving your dog seizure supplements) combined with conventional veterinary care will yield the best possible results.
 Before starting any natural anti-seizure supplements for dogs, it’s best to work with your veterinarian to integrate the remedies into your pet’s prescribed treatment protocol.

 Dogs are creatures of habit and thrive on a regular schedule.
-This becomes extremely important for seizure dogs who can have anxiety and be more sensitive to day to day changes overall.
+This becomes extremely important for seizure dogs, which can have anxiety and be more sensitive to day-to-day changes overall.
 Do your best to feed your dog at least two meals a day at approximately the same time each day.
-If you are giving your dog medications, consider a pill reminder container along with phone alarms to ensure your dog gets the medication he needs at the scheduled time.
-It is very easy to forget if you gave your pet his medication and the fluctuation can affect your dog’s brain seizure threshold.
-Breakthrough seizures often occur due to nonintentional inconsistency in administering medications.
+If you are giving your dog medications, consider a pill reminder container along with phone alarms to ensure your dog gets the medication it needs at the scheduled time.
+It is very easy to forget if you gave your pet its medication, and the fluctuation can affect your dog’s brain seizure threshold.
+Breakthrough seizures often occur due to unintentional inconsistency in administering medications.
 We all get busy and distracted!
-Try to have a backup plan for your dog when you need to be gone from the home extra hours or traveling.
+Try to have a backup plan for your dog when you need to be gone from the home extra hours or are traveling.
 Most neighbors and friends will understand your concerns and will help you to keep your dog on a regular schedule.

 Legend’s Miraculous Recovery From Cluster Seizures

-We wanted to share our story about Legend, our beloved rescue dog who has experienced grand mal seizures since he was about 2 years old.
+We wanted to share our story about Legend, our beloved rescue dog that has experienced grand mal seizures since he was about two years old.
 Canine epilepsy success stories help us know that things can get better for our dogs, even when our situation feels so dark.
-Our happy-go-lucky pup was diagnosed with idiopathic epilepsy and for most of his life, working with our holistic veterinarian Dr. David Gordon, we were able to manage his seizures with solely a holistic approach.
-By documenting his seizures, we discovered that they occurred when he hadn’t eaten for awhile.
+Our happy-go-lucky pup was diagnosed with idiopathic epilepsy, and for most of his life, working with our holistic veterinarian Dr. David Gordon, we were able to manage his seizures with solely a holistic approach.
+By documenting his seizures, we discovered that they occurred when he hadn’t eaten for a while.
 Legend would always eat grass and vomit before having a seizure, so we learned to watch the signs and averted seizures several times with food and digestive supplements.
-For 7 years, we were able to limit his seizures to between 1 to 3 per year by following a strictly holistic regimen.
-This holistic approach on average was better than most dogs do on anti-epileptic medications.
+For seven years, we were able to limit his seizures to between one and three per year by following a strictly holistic regimen.
+This holistic approach on average was better than most dogs do on antiepileptic medications.

-At about 8 ½ years old, Legend’s seizure activity changed.
+At about eight and a half years old, Legend’s seizure activity changed.
 He was now taking thyroid medication (hypothyroidism can affect seizures) and required anesthesia to remove a growth on his foot.
 Unfortunately, because he couldn’t eat before the anesthesia, the acid stomach caused him to have a grand mal seizure during the surgery.
-He then began to get seizures more frequently, about every 2 months.
-What we learned later was that the more seizures that occur, the more active the seizure pathway is, lowering the overall seizure threshold, and making it more likely that your dog's seizure disorder will worsen.
-Thus, it’s important to weigh your dog’s seizure activity against the medication side effects and get started sooner than later.
+He then began to get seizures more frequently, about every two months.
+What we learned later was that the more seizures that occur, the more active the seizure pathway is, lowering the overall seizure threshold and making it more likely that the dog's seizure disorder will worsen.
+Thus, it’s important to weigh your dog’s seizure activity against the medication side effects and start using medications sooner rather than later.

 It wasn't long before Legend’s seizure activity accelerated further.
-He began having cluster seizures and had 5 seizures over a 3 day period.
+He began having cluster seizures and had five seizures over a three-day period.
 As if the seizures weren’t bad enough, the postictal phase after the seizure was terrible for him.
 He was staggering, disoriented, agitated and restless.
-After the second or third seizure, he would have a rush of mania where he would stay up all night whining and agitated.
+After the second or third seizure, he would have a rush of mania where he would stay up all night, whining and agitated.
 When we would take him for a walk, he would startle at the sound of a bird.
 Afterward, he was depressed and lethargic for weeks and we lost the whole aura of our beautiful dog.
 The seizures had taken away so much of his personality.

-We sought the advice of an extremely knowledgeable veterinary neurologist, Dr. Michelle Murray of Nest Neurology, who reviewed ALL of Legend’s 7 years of documented seizure history.
-While other veterinary neurology clinics were negative about his prognosis and insisted he needed an MRI (under anesthesia which required fasting and could set off more seizures), Dr. Michelle Murray felt that Legend’s cluster seizure pattern and duration, and his progression over a 7 year period was most consistent with idiopathic epilepsy, an inherited condition known to occur in Siberian Huskies.
-She was hopeful for him and what happened next was truly a miracle.
+We sought the advice of an extremely knowledgeable veterinary neurologist, Dr. Michelle Murray of Nest Neurology, who reviewed ALL of Legend’s seven years of documented seizure history.
+While other veterinary neurology clinics were negative about his prognosis and insisted he needed an MRI (under anesthesia, which required fasting and could set off more seizures), Dr. Michelle Murray felt that Legend’s cluster seizure pattern and duration, and his progression over a seven-year period, was most consistent with idiopathic epilepsy, an inherited condition known to occur in Siberian huskies.
+She was hopeful for him, and what happened next was truly a miracle.

 We hope Legend’s story can give you hope and inspiration.
 Please reach out to us at

 Support@AskAriel.com — we are happy to help you find the right natural remedies for your dog’s seizures and overall health.
-While we cannot provide any consultative advice due to veterinary regulations that require a physical exam, you will receive a compassionate response from our team who can honestly say we have been in your shoes and understand what you are going through.
+While we cannot provide any consultative advice due to veterinary regulations that require a physical exam, you will receive a compassionate response from our team, and we can honestly say we have been in your shoes and understand what you are going through.